 Here’s a breakdown of where to find each data point, what it means, and how it can help you gain followers, more listens, and build a loyal fan base.

 Total Listeners/Downloads represents the total number of people who pressed play or downloaded an episode over the entire lifespan of your podcast.
 In the example above, this podcast had 4,804 Total Listeners/Downloads from March 3rd to June 5th.

 On the graph, look at the listening data over time for any spikes on particular dates.
 You can even filter by specific date ranges for more detail.
 Use this information to figure out your audience’s listening preferences.
 Do the majority of listens correspond to the day you release new episodes?
 Have the total listens remained consistent after making a change to the podcast’s format?
 Are total listens steadily increasing or decreasing since your launch day?

-To access your Total Listeners/Downloads, click the “Analytics” tab in top right corner of your Castos dashboard.
-This data is on the front screen with the ability to alter date ranges and filter per podcast.
+To access your Total Listeners/Downloads, click the “Analytics” tab in the top-right corner of your Castos dashboard.
+This data is on the main page of your analytics view.
+Login Here to check it out.

 Total listens per episode

 Top Episodes is a ranking of all published episodes by total listens.
 The total listen count is calculated from the number of times a play button was pressed across every podcast directory where your podcast is listed.
 The list is automatically organizes episodes from most popular to least.
 But there’s the option to sort them in ascending order, alphabetically, and by episode number.
 You can also set specific date ranges and search for episodes by name.